extendr/extendr/paper.md

 in both commercial and research applications where performance is important.
 Commercial examples include web development and game development, and in the research domain Rust is increasingly being used in a wide range of contexts including change point detection [@JMLR:v24:22-0512], high-performance GIF encoding [@gifski_cran], and agent-based models of disease spread [@eval_rust_for_custom_abm; @epirust_paper; @forth_african_2022-1].
 <!-- Other references/examples of Rust usage in research would be useful! -->

 However, typical workflows in research domains including disease modelling are typically based on a higher-level programming language, due to lower barriers to usage and therefore wider adoption within these communities compared to low-level languages such as C++ and Rust.
 The statistical programming language [R](https://www.r-project.org) is one of the most widely used high-level languages in research.
 R's official interpreter is written in C, and provides a C-API as well as tools for building dynamic libraries in Fortran/C/C++ natively.
 <!-- On Windows, the R-project provides
 a toolchain, Rtools, which bundles a developer environment for Fortran, C and C++. -->
 <!-- The R-project provides documentation for developing extensions in [R-internals](https://cran.r-project.org/doc/manuals/R-ints.html)
 and [R-extenstions](https://cran.r-project.org/doc/manuals/R-exts.html). -->
 The Extending R book [@chambers2017extending] also describes interfacing with other languages such as Python and Julia.

-A strength of R is the ecosystem of packages hosted at CRAN[^CRAN; https://cran.r-project.org], which are primarily written by research scientists, specialists and professionals.
+A strength of R is the ecosystem of packages hosted at [CRAN](https://cran.r-project.org), which are primarily written by research scientists, specialists and professionals.
 An important use case is as a front-end to working with other languages, for which automated tooling providing scaffolding / boilerplate code for integrating external languages are widely used.
 For example, embedding C++ code is a good way to resolve performance bottlenecks within R packages, and can be easily accomplished using cpp11 [@cpp11] and Rcpp [@rcpp_jss].
 Rust has similar performance to C++ but also has other beneficial features such as declarative memory management, providing compile-time guarantees for memory safety without the need for a garbage collector.
 <!-- Rust and R also share support for WebAssembly [webR](https://docs.r-wasm.org/webr/latest/). -->
 We note that other scientific computing communities have introduced plug-ins for Rust, including Python via [PyO3](https://github.com/PyO3/pyo3),